panva/node-oidc-provider/docs/README.md

 [draft-sakimura-oauth-wmrm-00](https://tools.ietf.org/html/draft-sakimura-oauth-wmrm-00) - OAuth 2.0 Web Message Response Mode

 Enables `web_message` response mode.
+ Note: Browsers blocking access to cookies from a third party context hinder the reliability of `response_mode=web_message` "no prompt" mode.
  Note: Although a general advise to use a `helmet` ([express](https://www.npmjs.com/package/helmet), [koa](https://www.npmjs.com/package/koa-helmet)) it is especially advised for your interaction views routes if Web Message Response Mode is available on your deployment.